cocos/cocos-docs/en/editor/extension/messages.md

-# Message system
+# Message System

-There are many independently running processes in **Cocos Creator**, and these processes are isolated from each other.
-When you need to interact with other functions in the editor, you need to interact through **messages**.
+There are many independent processes running in Cocos Creator, and they are isolated from each other.
+When you need to interact with other functions within the editor, you need to do so through the "messaging mechanism".

-The **message system** in the editor is a function expansion package of IPC (Interprocess Communication).
-This system bears the burden of communication and interaction in the entire editor.
+The "Message System" in the editor is a functional extension of the IPC (Inter-Process Communication) wrapper.
+This system carries the burden of communication and interaction within the editor.

+For more information about multi-process architecture and cross-process communication, please refer to the document [Extension Infrastructure](./package.md).

 ## Message Types

-Message interaction is divided into two situations:
+There are two types of messages within the Cocos Creator system.

-1. General message: Actively send a message to a function (extended)
+1. Normal message: a message is sent to a function (extension) on its own initiative
-2. Broadcast message: After a certain function (extension) completes an operation, a notification is sent to everyone to inform that the operation has been completed
+2. Broadcast messages: a function (extension) sends a notification to everyone that an operation has been completed

-### General Message
+### Normal messages

-It can be understood as a kind of external api, for example, **scene editor** defines a **message** API `query-node`.
+It can be understood as an external interface, for example the engine's **Scene Editor** module has defined a `query-node` message for querying nodes, as follows:

 ```json
 {